 Video: How to Sharpen a Hook

-It’s remarkable how much money anglers will pour into their boats, rods and reels, yet they won’t take the time to check the condition of their hooks.
+It’s remarkable how much money anglers will pour into their boats, motors, rods, reels, lures and other gear, yet they won’t take the time to check the condition of their hooks.
 Hooks are cheap compared to most other pieces of fishing equipment, so make it a point to get rid of any old or rusty ones.

-Even if the hook looks like it’s in good condition, it could still be dull.
-You can test the sharpness by dragging the point across your thumbnail.
+Even if your hooks look like they’re in good condition, they could still be dull.
+You can test the sharpness of a hook by dragging the point across your thumbnail.
 If it digs into the nail under light pressure, you’re good to go.
 However, if the point slides across the nail, your hook needs a tune-up.
 Here’s how to do it:

 - 1. If you don’t already have one, get yourself a simple hook file and keep it handy.
 It’s a good investment—as long as you remember to use it!

 - 2. When you’re ready to sharpen the hook, grasp it firmly between your thumb and forefinger.